Creepy Urban Legends Part Two!

 NEVADA- Corpse Under the Bed

-A myth almost as the old ‘wake up in an ice bath with no kidneys’ is the phenomena that under certain hotels one can, and most likely will, find a rotting corpse under the bed.
-Not only is this most likely to happen in Sin City (Las Vegas) but many insist that is where the legend originated.
+A myth almost as the old ‘wake up in an ice bath with no kidneys’ is the phenomenon that under certain hotels one can, and most likely will find a rotting corpse under the bed.
+Not only is this most likely to happen in Sin City (Las Vegas) but many insist that is where the urban legend originated.
 This is mainly due to all the mafia connections.

 NEW HAMPSHIRE- The Chase Home for Children

 Orphanages aren’t nearly as popular as they used to be and, unfortunately, many of them were in miserable conditions.
 A perfect example of this is The Chase Home for Children.
-Built in the 1800’s, the orphanage is still in business and while it’s received a much needed upgrade to take care of its current occupants, including the ghost of a girl that used to live there.
-People say that she was an unhappy resident or worker in house and ended up hanging herself in one of the hallways.
+Built in the 1800s, the orphanage is still in business, and while it’s received a much-needed upgrade to take care of its current occupants, including the ghost of a girl that used to live there.
+People say that she was an unhappy resident or worker in the house and ended up hanging herself in one of the hallways.
 To this day employees report many unusual things: hearing a young girl’s scream, lights and ceiling fans flicking on and off, locked doors opening on their own.

 NEW JERSEY- The Jersey Devil